 We began our hike at this 576 acre preserve by entering the deer enclosure.
 In 2010 the fence was erected to promote healthier native plant life.
 There are currently 5 miles of trails.
 The Yellow Trail has been closed for years due to beaver activity.

-Make a left the Orange Trail and then bear left at the Green Trail.
+Make a left at the Orange Trail and then bear left at the Green Trail.
 You’ll arrive at the top of the waterfall.
 Follow the trail down a steep, rocky incline to the base of the Apshawa Brook.
 The trail was hard to follow at this point, but we continued walking along the brook.
 That’s where the old stone ruins of the water tank project from the 1900’s are located.

 Cross over the brook to the other side; the trail is beautiful and there were several little waterfalls at different parts the further down we walked.
 Make a right on the Green Trail before the fence.
 Again, this part of the trail was a little hard to follow.